openebs/website/docs/main/user-guides/replicated-storage-user-guide/rs-deployment.md

 The status of the volume should be "online".

 :::info
-To verify the status of volume [Replicated Storage Kubectl plugin](../replicated-storage-user-guide/advanced-operations/kubectl-plugin.md) is used.
+To verify the status of volume [Kubectl plugin](../replicated-storage-user-guide/advanced-operations/kubectl-plugin.md) is used.
 :::

 **Command**